 - Temperature the turning point started (between 150 and 180°F or 65 to 80°C is best);

-- For highland and shade grown coffees: the change in temperature should peak at between 30 and 40°F (15 to 20 ° C) per minute and to do so before;
+- For highland and shade grown coffees: the rate of change in temperature should peak at between 30 and 40°F (15 to 20 ° C) per minute and to do so before;

 - For the lowland grown coffees or for coffees that you find that the subtle flavours are destroyed by the bump, the change in temperature should hover below 20°F (10°C)